-I hadn’t spoken with Mike for about a week.
+I hadn’t spoken with Mike about his Granny Nannies of Orlando for about a week.
 The last words he’d said to me were, “Ok, I am going out for my morning coffee now, so I will be in touch later, with the alpha tower…. nearly done, just the twiddly bits round the foliage.”

 It wasn’t unusual for us to not speak for many days after being apparently in mid sentence.
 During Mike’s recovery he might go for a number of days without being able to sit at a computer.
 So, obviously I never thought any think of it.
 He’d been getting better.
 He seemed to have turned a corner, as was making great strides forward with his health.uk aviva aqua park